ghinks/epl-ml-mono-repo/packages/epl-base-model/readme.md

 # testing

 The test set, which was kept back from the training data produced a 60% accuracy score on the first pass without any model tuning.
+The test set fixtures were the results of games in 2019 for the 2018/2019 season (ie the second half of the season).